 The next step is most often to apply a shaving gel, cream, soap or foam.

-If you’re after the perfect wet shave, you might consider employing the help of one of the best shaving brushes to apply your shaving product, which helps lift facial hair for a closer shave.
+If you’re after the perfect wet shave, you might consider employing the help of one of the shaving brushes to apply your shaving product, which helps lift facial hair for a closer shave.

 After the product is applied, pick up your preferred razor and shave as per normal, enjoying a closer, smoother cut and feel.